Accedo-Global-Solutions/accedo-control-sdk-express/README.md

 For earlier Node versions, you may try introducing a compilation step to ES5 (through Babel or Buble, for instance).
 Note we did not test this and **strongly suggest using the current Node LTS (Long Term Support) version**.

-Regarding Express, we support and test again version 4.
+Regarding Express, we support and test against version 4.

 ## Features